Increase the visibility and efficacy of your sign by following this process.

 Signage in or around newly built properties, on pavements and roadsides, freestanding and fixed to poles or framework, or within a conservation area, may require planning consent.
 Illuminated or dimensional signs and structural signage may also require permission.

-Use the least amount of words or images to transmit your message.
-Think how billboards grab your attention and the brief time you may have to read your sign.
+Include vital information only on your sign.
+Think how billboards grab your attention and the brief time your audience may have to absorb your message.

 Tell your audience to visit your website or social channels.
-This enables a broader platform for you to explain what you have to offer.
+If they’re interested, they’ll have more time to understand what you have to offer.

-Once you know the location, dimensions, quantity and message, you’ve already saved costs attached to your signage project.
-Now you require a design.
+Once you know the location, dimensions, quantity and message, you’ve already saved costs attached to your signage order.

 Be objective.
-Put yourself in the shoes of your potential customer and think about how the design will be perceived.
-Is the design portraying the look and feel that you want for your message?
+Put yourself in the shoes of your potential customer and think how the graphic design will be perceived.

 You can also consider dimensional features as well as the shape of your sign.
 Extra ordinary helps in making the sign more prominent and adds impact.